 - Ann Elizabeth Fitschen Memorial Award for outstanding graduating senior in Political Science

 - International Affairs Alumni Award for outstanding rising junior/senior in International Affairs

 - Political Science Alumni award for outstanding rising junior/senior in Political Science

-To see the winners of these departmental awards, check out the Departmental Awards and Scholarships page.
+To see the past winners of these departmental awards, check out the Departmental Awards and Scholarships page.

 UMW has a chapter of the Pi Sigma Alpha Political Science Honors Society which also awards scholarships and awards.
 To learn about this chapter and how to join it, go to the UMW Pi Sigma Alpha page.

 - Destiny Williams (2018, Taiwan)

 - Charlotte Johnson (for studies in Germany, 2014)

 - Justin Simeone (for studies in the European Union, 2007-8)

 - Rola Abimourched (for studies in Jordan, 2004-5)